-For the first time, the UK will host the world-wide UN Climate Change Conference of the Parties (COP26).
-This will be held in Glasgow on 1-12 November 2021 at the Scottish Events Campus, and across the River at Glasgow Science Centre.
+In 2021 the UK hosted the world-wide UN Climate Change Conference of the Parties (COP26) at the Scottish Events Campus, and across the river at Glasgow Science Centre.

-These climate talks will be the biggest international summit the UK has ever hosted, bringing together heads of state, climate experts, young people, civil society, trade unions, faith groups and Indigenous Peoples to agree coordinated action to tackle climate change.
-The challenge is not insignificant, but now is the moment to prioritise and work together to reduce the damage we humans are doing to the climate.
+The biggest international summit the UK has ever hosted, COP26 brought together heads of state, climate experts, young people, civil society, trade unions, faith groups and Indigenous Peoples to agree coordinated action to tackle climate change.

 Why was Paris important?

 Since 1995, government representatives from around the world have gathered annually for the UN Climate Change Conference (often referred to as the Conference of the Parties, ‘the COP’).

 At COP21 in Paris world leaders committed to a historic agreement to do what was needed to hold the increase in the global average temperature to well below 2 ℃ above pre-industrial levels and to pursue efforts to limit the rise to 1.5 ℃.
 They also agreed to step-up efforts to adapt to the impacts of climate change and to make finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development.
 They also agreed in Paris that countries must come forward every 5 year’s to show how they are working towards reducing their greenhouse emissions and present revised plans to meet targets.

 What can we do?

 As individuals and employees of science engagement organisations, and scientific research organisations, we need to be leading the charge here.
 We need to be clear and loud about what the science says, and what scale of action is required.